quickapps/docs/en/designers/rendering-contents.rst

 Specialized Renders
 ===================

-You can define ``specialized-renders`` when rendering each content according to your needs as described below.
+You can define ``specialized-renders`` when rendering each content (nodes) according to your needs as described below.
 You must simply create these template elements within the ``/src/Template/Element`` directory of your theme.

 Render node per node-type and view-mode
 ---------------------------------------